hicks2evan/personal-website/_posts/2020-07-15-are-you-moqing-me.md

 }
 {% endhighlight csharp %}

-In this case, Mr. Potato Head’s body needs a left arm, right arm, eyes, a nose, ears, a mustache, a hat, and a pair of shoes.
+In this case, Mr. Potato Head’s body needs a left arm, right arm, and a hat.
+It also could need things like eyes, a nose, ears, a mustache, and a pair of shoes.
 In UML-speak:

 ![Mr. Potato Head UML Class Diagram](/assets/images/posts/2020-07-15/4.png)

 The point they were trying to get at in my interview was that in a unit test you should only be *instantiating* the code you are testing, and *mocking* the code that you aren’t testing.

 A mock simulates the functionality of the code your unit test depends on, but doesn’t implement it.
 Kind of like sticking a shoelace in the hole where Mr. Potato Head’s left arm goes.
-It isn’t a left arm, it’s just like a left arm.
+It isn’t a left arm, it’s just able to connect to the potato body *like a left arm*.

 ![Mr. Potato Head other objects inserted](/assets/images/posts/2020-07-15/5.png)

 So how is this handled in code?
 Most unit tests use some kind of mocking framework.
 In C# you can use moq to mock classes based off of what methods are laid out in their interfaces.
-Just like inserting a shoelace in Mr. Potato Head’s arm hole, if LeftArm implements the IArm interface, then I can mock IArm and pass it as a parameter to the MrPotatoHead class I want to test.
+Just like inserting a shoelace in Mr. Potato Head’s arm hole, if LeftArm implements the IArm interface, then I can mock IArm and pass it as a parameter to the MrPotatoHead class to test.

 {% highlight csharp %}
 [TestClass]